 Due to the fact that we are no robots (luckily!) it is not as easy for us to make a decision based on whether we just like something or not.
-There will always be other factors that highly influence our decision making process, so let’s just call these factors the social component or simply the conscience, for now.
-In many cases, the social factors impinge upon our willingness to say “no” and convert it to a grumpy “yes, fine”, whenever we fear to hurt the other person’s feelings, do not want to disappoint this person or fear the consequences of rejecting the demand and so on.
-A perfect example for these situations would be when your boss asks you if you could do some extra work for him, even though you are already having a chaotic work-overload that requires you to do overtime.
-Would you swallow your anger and agree to do the work or would you clearly express that you will not be able to do the extra work, while risking to disappoint your boss when doing so?
+There will always be other factors that highly influence our decision-making process, so let’s just call these factors the social component or simply conscience, for now.
+In many cases, the social factors impinge upon our willingness to say “no” and convert it to a grumpy “yes, fine”, whenever we fear to hurt the other person’s feelings.
+This also happens when we do not want to disappoint a person or fear the consequences of rejecting the demand.
+A perfect example for this is when your boss asks you if you could do some extra work, even though you are already having a chaotic work-overload that requires you to do overtime.
+Would you swallow your anger and agree to do the work or would you clearly express that you will not be able to do the extra work while risking to disappoint your boss when doing so?

-In many cases, the inability to say NO can become a severe psychological problem, as we tend to forget to take care of OURSELFES and what WE really want, while simultaneously trying not to hurt others with our rejection.
-You see, it’s a vicious circle of being oversensitive with others, while withdrawing the attention of your own feelings and demands.
+In many cases, the inability to say NO can become a severe psychological problem, as we tend to forget to take care of OURSELFES and what WE really want, while simultaneously trying desperately not to hurt others with our rejection.
+You see, it’s a vicious circle of being oversensitive with others while withdrawing the attention from our own feelings and demands.

-No matter how positive you label it when saying “yes” where you should have said “no” – proof of friendship, kindness, compassion or kind-heartedness – in the end it doesn’t change the fact that you have agreed to do something you absolutely didn’t wanted to do.
-Something that might require you to invest lots of your valuable time, lie at beloved ones or things you just get done by hook or by crook.
-All the hassle, just because you don’t want to give others a reason to think negatively of you or believe that they will quit the friendship/business relationship when you’re not doing everything they want.
-Apropos friendship, a real friend will try to get his life straight, without exploiting you and by any means; no true friend will quit the friendship with you, just because you aren’t able to do a favor in a given situation.
+No matter if you rationalize it as a sign of friendship, kindness or compassion whenever you say “yes” when you know that you should have said “no” – in the end, it doesn’t change the fact that you have agreed to do something you absolutely do not want to do.
+Something that might require you to invest a lot of your valuable time, lie at beloved ones and things you just get done by hook or by crook.
+All the hassle, just because you don’t want to give others a reason to think negatively of you or believe that they will quit the friendship/business relationship when you’re not doing everything they demand.
+Apropos friendship, a real friend will try to get his/her life straight, without exploiting you and by any means; no true friend will quit the friendship with you, just because you aren’t willing to do a favor in a given situation.

 Back in the days when I was approximately 17 years old I was an employee and had a colleague who was a very good friend of mine.
 He often requested me to help him with getting things done or whenever he didn’t know how to approach a given problem/case, etc. It wasn’t a problem for me to help him wherever I could, and as he was a very good friend of mine I always agreed to help him, even if I had to put my important work aside and had to catch up on that later.
 Over the time, I noticed that my colleague asked me for help on very similar procedures and tasks all over again, even if I had explained it just one week before.
 He wasn’t just asking me out of inexperience, he was simply asking me out of laziness, as he was too lazy to write down what I told him, remember it or to create specific patterns that would help him in similar situations.

-After some weeks, I started to realize that all the time I should have said “no”, but answered with a “yes”, had caused me trouble of some sort – no matter if I had to work longer, did things with dislike, couldn’t focus on my own tasks and so on.
+After some weeks, I started to realize that whenever I should have said “no”, but answered with a “yes”, trouble was the result – no matter if I had to work longer, did things with dislike, couldn’t focus on my own tasks and so on.
 It even went so far, that the more I answered with a “yes” the more was I being utilized by my colleague – not because he had bad intentions, but simply because he was lazy and knew I would help him anyhow.

-For me, it is an essential part of my life to be able to clearly say “no”, whenever someone asks me to do something I don’t want to do by any means.
-I’m not rejecting others because I want to be rude or impolite, I neither want to hurt their feelings nor do I want to insult them; BUT I’m living my own life in an independent way and don’t do “hum and haw”, but clearly say NO wherever I can’t or don’t want to help.
-This does of course not imply that I’m going to reject my best friends appeal for help whenever they are in a problematic situation and need my help urgently, but it means that I won’t drop everything just to drive them everytime to work after missing continuously the bus.
+For me, it is an essential part of my life to be able to clearly say “no”, whenever someone asks me to do something I don’t want to do.
+I’m not rejecting others because I want to be rude or impolite, I neither want to hurt their feelings nor do I want to insult them; BUT I’m living my own life in an independent way and don’t do “hum and haw”, but clearly say NO whenever I can’t or don’t want to help.
+This does of course not imply that I’m going to reject my best friends’ appeal for help whenever they are in a problematic situation and need my help urgently, but it means that I won’t drop everything just to drive them to work after missing the bus continuously.

-So, to make a long story short; how can we learn to say NO and above all how to clearly say NO, how to communicate a rejection the best way?
+So, to make a long story short; how can we learn to say NO and above all how to clearly say NO and how to communicate a rejection the best way?